-- Click the Settings () button on the Defined target server connections card and choose New (Fig. 1.); or
+- click the Settings () button on the Defined target server connections card, and then click New (Fig. 1.); or

-- click Create a new migration job on the How to start card, go to the Target mailboxes step.
-Choose Add new target connection from the drop-down Target server list to launch the wizard.
+- click Create a new migration job on the How to start card, go to the Target mailboxes step, and then Choose Add new target connection from the Target server drop-down list.

-Either way, the target server connection wizard will open.
-In the first step (Server connection) you need to choose whether to automatically detect a target Exchange server (Fig. 2.) or to define it manually, by using its FQDN or IP address.
-If you want to connect to the target server from the same domain, there is not much to do: the Autodiscover function will locate it automatically.
+Either way, the Target server connection wizard will open.
+In the first step, Server connection, you need to choose whether to let the program automatically detect a target Exchange server (Fig. 2.) or to define it manually, by using its FQDN or IP address.
+If you want to connect to the target server from the same domain, the Autodiscover Exchange Server function will locate it automatically.

 On the other hand, if you want to set up a target server from a different domain, the Autodiscover function will not work.
 You need to enter the server's location manually.
-To do that, select Configure connection manually (Fig. 3.) and enter the full Server name (FQDN) or IP address.
-You do not need to fill the EWS URL field – it will be filled automatically with the selected server's data.
+To do that, select Configure connection manually (Fig. 3.) and enter the server's Fully Qualified Domain Name (FQDN) or IP address.
+You do not need to fill in the EWS URL field – it will be filled in automatically with the selected server's data.

 We recommend using the FQDN of your target server when you configure the connection manually.
 If you want to use the IP address, you have to configure PowerShell Virtual Directory in IIS for basic authentication, as described in this article.
 Otherwise, the program will not be able to assign impersonation rights and to automatically create mailboxes.

-Make sure that your administrator has his UPN configured.
+Make sure that the UPN of the provided admin account is configured.
 Otherwise, the program may not work correctly and errors are likely to appear.